 - P. R. Griffiths and J. A. de Haseth, Fourier Transform Infrared Spectrometry.
 Hoboken, NJ, USA: John Wiley & Sons, Inc., 2007

 Keep in Touch

-If you have enjoyed this article and would like to hear more about our product news and applications, be sure to subscribe to our newsletter or follow us on social media using the links below.
+If you have enjoyed this article and would like to hear more about our product news and applications including more about how the IR5 can be used for FTIR Spectroscopy, be sure to subscribe to our newsletter or follow us on social media using the links below.